Thomas Shaw (composer): The Island of St Marguerite

-"For dreary dreams I wake to woe" (air of the Prisoner in the Iron Mask), sung by the tenor Michael Kelly.
-(Thomas Shaw's The Island of Saint Marguerite: vocal score, S.A.&P.Thompson, London, 1789.)

-According to musicologist Mary Térey-Smith, Shaw's opera was meant to be called "The Iron Mask" in reference to the Bastille prison (the famous mysterious prisoner died there in 1703), but " the Lord Chamberlain's Office objected to the political content."
+According to musicologist Mary Térey-Smith, Shaw's opera was meant to be called "The Iron Mask" in reference to the Bastille prison (the famous mysterious prisoner died there in 1703), but "the Lord Chamberlain's Office objected to the political content."
 However, as explained in the review of the show's premiere by the European Magazine and London Review of December 1789, much more than the originally intended title was changed and indeed all references to the recent events in France were censored and removed from the piece:

 This perſormance, we are told, was originally deſigned for a repreſentation oſ the aſſault and deſtruction oſ the Baſtile, with which was blended the ſtory of the Iron Maſk; but when it came beſore the Licencer, every part oſ the piece that bore immediate reſemblance to the late popular events in Paris, was from political conſiderations forbidden, and therefore is unavoidably brought forward a maimed and mutilated ſtate.

 In response to the censorship the authors seem to have resorted to selecting a less obvious, if not less known, reference to French prisons and to the Prisoner in the Iron Mask and fixed their choice on Sainte-Marguerite whose Fort Royal was one of the State prisons where the very man was held prisoner from 1687 to 1698 before being transferred to the Bastille.
 Not much, if anything at all, remained of the original idea as is shown by the synopsis written by the European Magazine and London Review.
 And the review concludes by stating:

 The first page of the Overture to The Island of Saint Marguerite, composed by Thomas Shaw.

-Air and chorus of Nuns and Friars "Welcome all who sigh with Truth", borrowed from Geminiani.
-Page 2.